Mental Health Facilities Billings, MT

 Community Crisis Center

 Community Crisis Center is a mental health treatment center in Billings, MT, located at 704 North 30th Street, 59101 zip code area.
-Community Crisis Center provides outpatient treatment and residential treatment.
-Community Crisis Center offers group therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Community Crisis Center provides residential treatment and outpatient treatment.
+Community Crisis Center offers behavior modification, group therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
 Community Crisis Center also supports people requiring dual diagnosis treatment.
-Additional services at Community Crisis Center consist of case management, suicide prevention services and illness management and recovery.
+Additional services at Community Crisis Center consist of housing services, illness management and recovery and education services.

 Learn More